How My First Coffee Cupping Experience Humbled Me

 Roaster’s Notes: A dark roast coffee with bittersweet chocolate and cane sugar flavors

-I’m No Pro
+I’m No Cupping Pro

 I am embarrassed about my poorly-aware tongue.
 But I won’t lie to you and pretend to be an expert.
 We are all growing, all learning, all discovering.
-And sometimes we have to be humbled before we can progress.
+And sometimes, we have to be humbled before we can progress.

 Happy brewing!